LouisErigHerve/ARC4_Algorithm/README.md

 The argument `-k [Encryption Key]` is mandatory, launching the software without this argument will causes an error

-The argument `-i [input data do cipher/decipher]` is optional, if no argument is passed, then the tool will display at output the key stream produced by the ARC4 algorithm (4096 bytes diplayed as defined by the constant `MAX_OUTPUT_KEY_STREAM_LENGTH`).
+The argument `-i [input data do cipher/decipher]` is optional, if no argument is passed, then the tool will display at output the key stream produced by the ARC4 algorithm (4096 bytes will be diplayed as defined by the constant `MAX_OUTPUT_KEY_STREAM_LENGTH`).

 **Note :**
 To ensure a good working of this software it is preferable to pass a key and data with a multiple of 8 bits (8, 16, 24, 32, 40... bits).